Measurement of the cosmic p+He energy spectrum from 50 GeV to 0.5 PeV with the DAMPE space mission: Abstract

 \section{Abstract}

 Recent observations of the light component of the cosmic-ray spectrum have revealed unexpected features that motivate further and more precise measurements up to the highest energies.
-The Dark Matter Particle Explorer (DAMPE) is a satellite-based cosmic-ray experiment that is operational since December 2015, continuously collecting data on high-energy cosmic particles with very good statistics, energy resolution, and particle identification capabilities.
-In this work, the latest measurements of the energy spectrum of proton+helium in the energy range from 46~GeV to 316~TeV are presented.
-Among the most distinctive features of the spectrum, a spectral hardening at $\sim$600~GeV has been observed, along with a softening at $\sim$29~TeV measured with a 6.6$\sigma$ significance.
-Moreover, by measuring the energy spectrum up to 316~TeV, a strong link is established between space- and ground-based experiments, also suggesting the presence of a second hardening at $\sim$150~TeV.
+The Dark Matter Particle Explorer is a satellite-based cosmic-ray experiment that has been operational since December 2015, continuously collecting data on high-energy cosmic particles with very good statistics, energy resolution, and particle identification capabilities.
+In this work, the latest measurements of the energy spectrum of proton+helium in the energy range from 46~GeV to 464~TeV are presented.
+Among the most distinctive features of the spectrum, a spectral hardening at 600~GeV has been observed, along with a softening at 29~TeV measured with a 6.6$\sigma$ significance.
+Moreover, the detector features and the analysis approach allowed for the extension of the spectral measurement up to the sub-PeV region.
+Even if with small statistical significance due to the low number of events, data suggest a new spectral hardening at about 150~TeV.